andreamazzitelli/automaticGreenhouse/README.md

 - the dht11 sensor is connected to analog pin A1
 - the capacitive soil moisture sensor is connected to analog pin A0

-(the position of the pins on the board can be see on the pinout image on the left) Obviously the board is connected to a laptop so that it can get power and use the ethos (ethernet-over-serial)  mechanism.
+(the position of the pins on the board can be see on the pinout image on the left)<br>
+Obviously the board is connected to a laptop so that it can get power and use the ethos (ethernet-over-serial)  mechanism.

 ### Network Performances